DayoDak/Twitter-web-scrapping/README.md

-# Twitter Text Analysis of the Presidential 2023 Election.
+# Twitter Text Analysis of the 2023 Presidential Election in Nigeria.

 ![Nigeria Decides](Voters.jpg)